intercity/intercity-next/README.md

 ### Modifying Gemfile

-After you've made a change to the Gemfile, you need to rebuild the local image to install/remove/update the gems:
+After you've made a change to the Gemfile, you need to rebuild your local Docker container image via docker-compose and restart the local development server:

 ```
 $ docker-compose down